It is hard to imagine that anyone in this country has not been touched by divorce in one way or another.

 divorce my spouse if they commit adultery?

-over the interpretation of "something indecent" (Deut.
+interpretation of "something indecent" (Deut.
 24:1).
-The Shammai
+The Shammai school

 couple should remain together.

-and the innocent party has a proper right to end the marrage by divorce and is
+grace and the innocent party has a proper right to end the marrage by

 But I tell you that anyone who divorces his wife,

-adulteress, and anyone who marries the divorced woman commits adultery. -
+become an adulteress, and anyone who marries the divorced woman commits

 adultery." - Matthew 19:9